 The story of Ken McElroy had to do with frustration over law enforcement's shortcomings, the solidarity of a town, and a man who got what was coming to him.

 “I heard shooting and got down.
 Didn’t see a thing.”
 That’s the response investigators repeatedly received when they questioned people over the death of Ken McElroy.

-Born in 1934, Ken McElroy was a resident of Skidmore, Mo.
+Born in 1934, Ken Rex McElroy was a resident of Skidmore, Missouri.
 To the residents of the small town, he was the town bully.

 McElroy was known to have stolen grain, alcohol, gasoline, antiques, and even livestock.
 Worse felonies included assault and arson.
 Of the most serious, McElroy was accused of child molestation and statutory rape.
 In all, McElroy was indicted 21 times and managed to escape conviction every time.

 Author Harry MacLean wrote a book McElroy’s story called In Broad Daylight.
 When talking about McElroy, MacLean wondered how he was able to be so crafty.

 “He didn’t have a bank account, didn’t have a Social Security number, he didn’t read.
 How did this uneducated person — how is he able to outwit the criminal justice system for 20 years?” said MacLean.

 McElroy was a big man with cold eyes who always carried a gun.
 He would intimidate anyone who got in his way, usually by repeatedly harassing them or threatening them with a bullet.
 His attorney, Richard McFadin, said he routinely defended Ken McElroy in three or four felonies a year.

 “Best client I ever had,” McFadin said in an interview.
 “He was punctual, always said he didn’t do it, paid in cash and kept coming back.”